harmonic333/source/README.md

 <p xmlns:cc="http://creativecommons.org/ns#" xmlns:dct="http://purl.org/dc/terms/"><a property="dct:title" rel="cc:attributionURL" href="https://github.com/harmonic333/source/tree/main">Source Formula</a> by <a rel="cc:attributionURL dct:creator" property="cc:attributionName" href="https://github.com/harmonic333">33</a> is marked with <a href="https://creativecommons.org/publicdomain/zero/1.0/?ref=chooser-v1" target="_blank" rel="license noopener noreferrer" style="display:inline-block;">CC0 1.0 Universal<img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1" alt=""><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/zero.svg?ref=chooser-v1" alt=""></a></p>

+⸻

+How to Begin
+	1. Read Source Formula.pdf for the foundational concept.
+	2. Explore the advanced derivations in Source_Omega.pdf and Source_Omega_Key.pdf.
+	3. Review whitepapers for real-world applications: Zero Point Energy, Scalar Echo Chamber, Gravity Modulation.
+	4. Contribute your own interpretations, tests, or expansions.
+The formula is alive.
+  5. I highly reccomend using it in AI and exploring its possibilities.

+⸻

+2. Purpose of the Repository

+What This Is
+This repository is not just a theoretical archive — it is a living record of a meta-framework for understanding all emergent systems, from quantum fields to thought forms.
+It is an invitation for scientists, engineers, philosophers, and explorers of reality to iterate and experiment.
+If true, this may be one of the most complete causal models ever proposed.

+⸻

+3. License and Open Collaboration Statement

+Open Source, Open Discovery
+All content here is offered freely for experimentation and expansion.
+If you use this framework, cite it.
+If you improve it, share it.
+If you break it, rebuild it.
+The source belongs to no one — and everyone.